 Mr. Morellet was selected via online vote, beating out the other four finalists for the sculpture (Peter Obletz, Dorothy Parker, Daniel Reddan and Magda Sawon) with more than 1,500 votes.
 The monument was commissioned by Friends of the High Line, the nonprofit conservancy that maintains the park and presents High Line Art, which is curated by Cecilia Alemani.
 Read More

 Getting pretty excited for Thomas Hirschhorn’s Gramsci Monument over here at the offices of The New York Observer!
 The project, which is set to run July 1 through Sept.
 15 at Forest Houses in the Bronx, will feature a theater, an exhibition space and a restaurant, among other amenities, and now it also has a website: http://www.gramsci-monument.com.
 Read More

 The Dia Foundation announced today that Swiss artist Thomas Hirschhorn’s next installation in his monument series will take place at the Forest Houses, a housing development in Morrisania, in the South Bronx.
 Read More

-Fifteen sculptural horses stare at the center of Grand Central Station’s Vanderbilt Hall from either end, confronting commuters in the middle with arresting, eyeless stares.
+Fifteen sculptural horses look at the center of Grand Central Station’s Vanderbilt Hall from either end, confronting commuters in the middle with arresting, eyeless stares.
 Their colorful raffia bodies rest on sawhorses, allowing viewers to study their black fabric faces, which are embroidered with exotic designs.
-They came alive for the first time yesterday, their Read More
+They came alive for the first time yesterday, their shaggy Read More

 “Maybe because I’m Italian, I kept thinking of the High Line as a big boulevard or like a street of the Roman forum, and the public sculptures that dot that landscape,” High Line curator Cecilia Alemani said by phone last week.